Cwantic/Documentation/Structure/Elements/Restraint.md

 ![Image](../../Images/Stiffener7.jpg)

-Add one or more plate strictly **connected** to the point of the profile or other stiffeners.
-All blue and black lines represent the axis of the plates or element of profile.
+Add one or more plate(s) strictly **connected** to the points of the profile or other stiffeners.
+All blue and black lines represent the axis of the plates or elements of profile.

 All values are in mm (or in).